 What is PAS 2035 and what does it mean?

 PAS 2035 is the key document.
 It sets out clear guidelines for contractors by offering a procedure for building assessment, a guide to selecting the most appropriate EEMs and instructions for long-term monitoring.
 The document also lays down minimum standards of qualifications, roles and responsibilities, for anyone carrying out retrofitting.
 The updated PAS 2030 can be seen as a companion to PAS 2035 since it focuses exclusively on commissioning, installation and hand over of EEMs.

 Before 2015, unease grew concerning a perceived gap between energy efficiency promised and energy efficiency delivered and at the end of 2016, the Bonfield review was published.
-This report laid down 27 primary recommendations and suggested a brand new approach to retrofit projects which was to be underpinned by the introduction of a quality mark in addition to new codes of conduct and practice.
+This report laid down 27 primary recommendations and suggested a brand new approach to retrofit projects which was to be underpinned by the introduction of a Home Quality Mark in addition to new codes of conduct and practice.
 The review also proposed a cradle-to-grave framework for the delivery of retrofit energy efficiency.

 Efforts have been made by the UK government in tandem with an appointed implementation board, to put the review’s recommendations into effect.

 In terms of quality assurance, an extension to the existing quality mark to encompass repair, maintenance and improvement, retrofits and energy efficiency sectors.
 This opens up a future in which retrofit schemes may be entered into only by TrustMark-registered companies.

 In common with other such schemes, companies seeking accreditation will need to be formally assessed by a qualified certification body.
 Recently the government adopted three new requirements:

 - PAS 2030:2019 – Specification for the installation of energy efficiency measures in existing dwellings and insulation in residential park homes